bwohlberg/sporco/docs/source/invprob/cbpdn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example scripts demonstrate usage for each of the
-classes in the :mod:`.cbpdn` module with single-channel (greyscale)
+classes in the :mod:`.admm.cbpdn` module with single-channel (greyscale)
 input images.